 Academic Professional, Classified and Un-Un Positions

-For Chair/Equivalent, Associate Dean, or Assistant Dean positions, renewals or current employees that are being newly appointed into current positions should follow the search waiver guidelines and OAA process for appointment.
-Requests for new positions in order to recruit into should be discussed with the Provost in their 1:1s and with the Vice Provost for Faculty Success.
+For Department Chair/Equivalent, Associate Dean, or Assistant Dean positions, renewals or current employees that are being newly appointed into current positions should follow the search waiver guidelines the OAA process for appointment and will move forward in PeopleAdmin.

 PeopleAdmin Review Process

-PeopleAdmin workflow requires all major and minor modifications to receive Vice President (VP) Approval to ensure there are sufficient resources to support the hiring request.
-This approval has been delegated to the Vice Provost for Academic Budget and Planning and the Associate Vice Provost and Special Advisor to the Provost.
+PeopleAdmin workflow requires all major and minor modifications to receive Provost Approval to ensure there are sufficient resources to support the hiring request.
+This approval has been delegated to the Vice Provost for Academic Budget and Planning (VPABP).
 Specifics on the review process is as follows:

-- Review for General and Other E&G funded Areas (i.e. online fee, course fees, F&A): Following the conversation between the relevant Vice Provost or Dean and the Provost, the Provost will confirm that the position can move forward.
+- Review for General and Other E&G funded Areas (i.e. online fee, course fees, F&A): Following the exception request between the relevant Vice Provost or Dean and the Provost, the Provost will confirm that the position can move forward.

 - Comments should be added to either the initial request field or the fund builder section in PeopleAdmin in order to address any potential questions regarding funds available to support the request.
 If funding does not appear available for the position, questions will be sent to the initiator and the Senior Fiscal Officer.